verdantlearn/gis-refresher-gps-field-obs/modules/Friday/_posts/2000-01-03-assignment.md

 1. The **title** of your mini project
 2. **Your name**
 3. A **screenshot** of QGIS showing your chosen dataset (*optional*).
 You can upload this to your post after clicking on the pink '`+`' button - click the up arrow button to Upload, and choose your screenshot
-4. One sentence **describing your dataset**.
+4. A brief description of your **dataset** (1-2 sentences), if it was from your own field work
-5. One sentence **explaining the symbology**.  ...
+5. An explanation of the **symbology** - what information do the symbols communicate?
-6. One sentence **describing any challenges** you faced.  *What was your experience doing the week's tasks?
-Do you feel empowered, more confident, curious or excited, or do you feel frustrated, confused, disheartened, or another emotion?
-Why do you feel this way?*
+6. Any **challenges** you faced - did you have plans that you were unable to achieve?
+What held you back?
-7. One sentence on your **next steps**.
+7. Your **next steps**.
 How might you build on what you've achieved this week, and take your efforts forward?

 Submit your assignment below, or open it in a new tab using this link: [https://padlet.com/VerdantLearn_LT/GISRefresher2_Assignment_May2021](https://padlet.com/VerdantLearn_LT/GISRefresher2_Assignment_May2021)